-However, when it comes to storing food and having enough jars to do so, I can’t get enough.
+However, when it comes to my precious mason jars, I just can’t get enough.

-Buying Mason jars second-hand can be a great way to save money, as long as you are not spending too much.
+Buying Mason jars used/second-hand can be a great way to save money, as long as you are not spending too much.

 If you are lucky enough to find some that are second-hand, make sure that you don’t spend more than 25¢ on a used mason jar unless it is the kind with a handle, a half gallon size, or an antique blue.